AKA: crystal, Tina, T, methamphetamine or meth (not to be confused with meph – mephedrone). USA: ice, crank, speed (not the same as UK speed).

 Tolerance to crystal meth builds up quickly and users need more to get the same high.
 The drug has a reputation for being quickly addictive.

-Many who party with Tina have waved goodbye to jobs, homes, money, boyfriends, friends and health.
+Many who party with Tina have waved goodbye to jobs, homes, money, boyfriends, friends and health (including their teeth).

 Even hardened gay scene party animals who can control their use of other drugs have found themselves out of their depth with crystal.
 It can become hard to think of having sex without being on meth and – like G and mephedrone – it can have a big impact on your ability to have sex sober.

 Using crystal long-term can get scary: we’re talking psychosis or lasting mental health problems, even after quitting the drug.